mleipzig/Tricks/auto_mri_deface.md

 Tested on Mac only
+Issues to fix
+<b> 1.
+Need to add upated version that will deface and then replace with the BIDS validated name in it </b>

 This is a short tutorial for automatically defacing data in a BIDS validated directory using mri_deface.
 I'd like to move to pydeface, but I'm having some errors with it so I'll stick with mri_deface for now